AchrafKassioui/Learning-SpriteKit/README.md

 If you write code that changes the position or rotation of objects across time, for example through an SKAction or inside the update function, you are essentially writing your own physics engine, with your own rules.

+*5 April 2024*

+Numerically calculating the position of an object, by applying velocity each delta time, is called [explicit Euler](https://web.archive.org/web/20180823005957/https://gafferongames.com/post/integration_basics/).

 ## Camera and scene anchor point

 *19 March 2024*